 Scroll to the bottom of this post for the FULL PRINTABLE recipe card or press the “Jump to Recipe” button to see all ingredient quantities and to save recipe for later.
 You can also use the recipe card to scale the ingredients based on how many South African fat cakes you’re looking to make!
 By default, you’ll have enough dough and meat mixture for 20 small breads.

-Salt: Essential to bring out the flavour in the bread.
+Salt: Essential to bring out the flavor in the bread.

 Instant dry yeast: A lot of recipes suggest active dry yeast for best results, but mine turned out perfectly with instant dry yeast.